-After lengthy discussions between the Allies, it was then agreed, starting in June, instead of bringing complete US divisions to Europe, to dispatch as many American infantry as possible.
+After lengthy discussions between the Allies, it was then agreed, starting in June, instead of bringing complete US divisions to Europe, to dispatch as much American infantry as possible.
 Thus, 170,000 US combat troops arrived in June and 140,000 in July.

 A total of 84,000 American soldiers were shipped to Europe in March 1918; 118,500 in April; 246,000 in May; 278,800 in June and 306,703 in July, almost half of them on British ships.

 These were larger numbers than the German High Command had foreseen.
 By mid-1918, the entire US Army had reached a strength of about 4 million men.
 Of these, about 1.5 million men were in France, while only 300,000 new recruits – who were recruited in June – were available to the German army.
-Thus the war was decided.
+Thus, the war was decided.

 UNITED STATES OF AMERICA (April 6, 1917 – November 11, 1918)